Xaegir/temp-website/xaegir/content/english/_index.md

   video_link: https://www.youtube.com/watch?v=VufDd-QL1c0
   subtitle: XAEGIR Art
   title: Watch Our Creative Team In Action
-  content: 'We have spent a lot of time researching, planning and creating all the
+  content: We have spent a lot of time researching, planning and creating all the
-    areas that go into a successful NFT collection and would love to give you a sneak peak behind '
+    areas that go into a successful NFT collection and would love to give you a sneak peak behind the scenes.
 testimonial:
   enable: false
   subtitle: testimonial